Veams/generator-veams/README.md

 * Here you go: `yo prototype:templating`

 ### Backbone|Exoskeleton|Ampersand:
-We have integrated a sub generator which you can pass arguments and options.
-You can create a model, view or collection with these.
+We have integrated a sub generator which you can pass one argument and one option to create a model, view or collection.

 **Arguments:**